foundersandcoders/old-coursebook/about/money.md

 # How do we support ourselves?

-Primarily, we are now supporting ourselves either by taking a percentage of through recruitment and contracting fees charged to employers.
+Primarily, we are now supporting ourselves by acting as a match-making service between employers and our graduates.